Viewing data sets

-ARX displays input and output data as tables.
-In the table headers, attribute types are indicated by displaying different colors:
+ARX displays input and output data in special tables with headers which indicate attribute types by different colors:

-Each row is further associated with a checkbox.
-These checkboxes indicate, which rows have been selected for inclusion into the research sample.
-The checkboxes in the view for output data sets, indicate the sample that was specified when the de-identification process was last executed.
+Each record is further associated with a checkbox.
+These checkboxes indicate, which records are contained in the specified research sample.
+The checkboxes in the view for output datasets, indicate the sample that was specified when the anonymization process was last executed.
 They cannot be edited.
-The checkboxes in the view for the input data set represent the current research sample.
+The checkboxes in the view for the input dataset represent the current research sample.
 They are editable.

 Each table offers a few options that are accessible via buttons in the top-right corner:

-- Pressing the first button will sort the data according to the currently selected column.
+- The first button sorts the data according to the currently selected column.

-- Pressing the second button will sort the output data set according to all quasi-identifiers and then highlight the equivalence classes.
+- The second button sorts the output dataset according to all quasi-identifiers and then highlights equivalence classes.

-- Pressing the third button will toggle between showing all records of the data set or only the research sample.
+- The third button controls whether all records are shown or only records contained in the research sample.

 Specifying attribute properties

 Attribute properties can be set in the tabs "data transformation" and "attribute metadata" within this perspective.
 To set an attribute's properties, it must first be selected in the tabular view of the dataset.
 The views in the tabs will be linked with the selected attribute and updated accordingly.